jerryji1993/DNABERT/README.md

 #### 3.3 Fine-tune with pre-trained model

 In the following example,  we use DNABERT with kmer=6 as example.
+We use `prom-core`, a 2-class classification task as example.

 ```
 cd examples